 - Drug or Device Manufacturer – In cases where defective drugs or faulty medical devices caused harm, the manufacturer is usually included as a defendant.

 - Military Hospitals and USA – With military malpractice cases, sometimes all of the providers were employed by the military and sometimes not.
-There are short deadlines for putting the government on notice of these types of claims, so please contact an experienced attorney as soon as possible if you suspect a military malpractice claim.
+There are short deadlines for putting the government on notice of these types of claims, so please contact an experienced lawyer as soon as possible if you suspect a military malpractice claim.